lizmat/articles/cases-of-UPPER-7.md

 So what use are they?
 Looking at the ecosystem, there actually only appears to be **one** type of use that makes sense.
 And that is functionality offered by the [`POD::EOD` module](https://raku.land/zef:raku-community-modules/Pod::EOD), which places [declarator documentation](https://docs.raku.org/language/pod#Declarator_blocks) at the end of the documentation, rather than where they occur in the source code.
 Which works because it directly modifies the content of the `$=pod` variable.

+Yours truly has not been able to find any other (correct) usage.

 ## TEMP

 The `TEMP` phaser is a bit of a mirage.
 In the [old design documents](https://github.com/Raku/old-design-docs/tree/master?tab=readme-ov-file#perl6-design-documents) it was mentioned in [S06 - Temporization](https://github.com/Raku/old-design-docs/blob/master/S06-routines.pod#temporization).

 However it looks like sometime in May 2012 [`let`](https://docs.raku.org/routine/let) and [`temp`](https://docs.raku.org/routine/temp) were implemented.
-But the described `TEMP` phaser never was in all of the years since then.
+But the described `TEMP` phaser never was implemented in all of the years since then.
 Probably because the functionality of `temp` and `let` covered almost all use cases, combined with the [`KEEP`](https://docs.raku.org/syntax/KEEP) and [`UNDO`](https://docs.raku.org/syntax/UNDO) phasers, so nobody felt the need to actually implement support for it.

 Oddly enough the syntax for the `TEMP` phaser *does* exist.
 ```
 $ raku -e 'TEMP say "temp"; say "alive";
 alive
 ```
 But it just doesn't do anything.
-And after this blog post, chances are that the support for the syntax will be removed (see [problem solvin issue](https://github.com/Raku/problem-solving/issues/511)).
+And after this blog post, chances are that the support for the syntax will be removed (see [problem solving issue](https://github.com/Raku/problem-solving/issues/511)).

 ## COMPOSE